Cardiac Rehabilitation Program

 - Learn to prepare heart-healthy meals and maintain a healthy weight

-- Start and maintain a personalized exercise plan that works for you
+- Start and maintain a personalized exercise plan which works for you

 - Take steps to control blood pressure, lipids/cholesterol and diabetes